timnarr/kirby-imagex/README.md

 ## Adjust Kirby's Thumbs Config and Add Srcset Presets
 The srcset configuration is still set up as you know it from Kirby, [like described here](https://getkirby.com/docs/reference/objects/cms/file/srcset#define-presets__extended-example).

-Set your srcset preset, like `my-srcset` and just define the width and other configs here.
-I leave out the `height` in my settings and only define the `width`.
-This makes working with images easier and more predictable, because it allows you to quickly and easily change the ratio of a image component or add a new ratio without having to create a new srcset preset to your config.
-The `height` is later calulated by Imagex based on the ratio.
+Set your srcset preset, like `my-srcset`, and define only the `width` — no `height` needed.
+Imagex calculates the height from the `ratio` you pass to the snippet, so one preset works for any aspect ratio.
+Switching from `16/9` to `1/1` is a one-line change, no new presets needed.
 This first srcset preset is used for `jpeg` or `png` images.

 ```php
 // config.php